 3. Correct Receiving of Raw Materials

-For instance, if you order 5 kg paneer but only 4.5 kg is delivered or is consumable, then it would lead to a hike in your food cost.
+For instance, if you order 5 kg paneer, but only 4.5 kg is delivered or is consumable, then it would lead to a hike in your food cost.
 The purchasing department should make sure that all the products finally delivered to the restaurant are of the right amount and quality.

 4. Yield Management

-In order to cut the food cost in your restaurant, you need to work around the yield of each ingredient.
+To cut the food cost in your restaurant, you need to work around the yield of each ingredient.
 Yield management is an important area to consider when it comes to controlling food cost as the amount of an ingredient ordered, will be directly dependent on the yield that it provides.

-The yield of an ingredient means the portion of the ingredient that can actually be used in making a dish.
-For example, when you purchase 5 Kg of chicken, how much of that chicken can actually be used must be taken into consideration.
+The yield of an ingredient means the portion of the ingredient that can be used in making a dish.
+For example, when you purchase 5 Kg of chicken, how much of that chicken can be used must be taken into consideration.
 While calculating the yield and raw material purchase, you need to consider standardization of recipes and portion sizes.

-You can also try to boost the yield for some ingredients by reusing them in several dishes and storing them for longer use.
+You can also try to boost the yield for some ingredients by reusing them in several dishes and storing them for more prolonged use.
 For example, the aroma and flavor of condiments can be retained by infusing them in water and using that water for cooking purposes.
 In this way, the condiment can be used in several dishes instead of just one.

 5. Storage and Waste Control

 The next step of controlling food cost is storage.
 The raw materials must be stored in a way that increases their shelf life and usage.
 It is important to plan when and how much to order by keeping the shelf life of the product in mind to reduce wastage.
-For this, we suggest using a POS that comes packed with a kitchen management tool, and that aids tracking existing stock of supplies and also sets reminders for purchasing inventory even before it actually comes to an end.
+For this, we suggest using a POS that comes packed with a kitchen management tool, and that aids tracking existing stock of supplies and also sets reminders for purchasing inventory even before it comes to an end.